 Generally speaking, liquor is not sweet, while liqueurs are.
-Liqueurs are used as flavoring agents in mixed drinks as well as being enjoyed on their own.
-However, many liquors are available in flavored forms nowadays, which just adds to the confusion.
+Liqueurs are used as flavoring agents in mixed drinks, and many are enjoyed on their own.
+However, many liquors are available in flavored forms, which just adds to the confusion.

-Although sugar is generally used in the fermentation process, the resulting liquor is not sugary sweet.
+Although sugar is generally used in the fermentation process, the resulting liquor does not taste sugary sweet.
 And even though liquors are available today in flavored forms, such as citrus and cinnamon, they are not sweet to the palate.
 The flavor is usually added after distilling through a steeping process, much like how vinegar and oils are infused.

-Liqueur alcohol content can range from a low 15 percent (30 proof) to 55 percent (110 proof), so potency is not a distinguishing factor.
+The alcohol content of liqueurs tends to be lower than liquors because of the additives, but this is not always the case.
+They can range from a low 15 percent ABV (30 proof) to a strong 55 percent ABV (110 proof), so potency is not a distinguishing factor.